Primary care research and teaching

 - deliver first class teaching to medical students, clinicians, researchers and educators.

-See resources for researchers and read our latest blogs about public engagement.
+Resources for researchers and read our latest blogs about public involvement.

 We train medical students in primary care settings and teach applied clinical research, social and ethical contexts and much more.